Brenda Martinez: 2017

-Giving back
+Post-competition activities

 Martinez had spoken regularly at high schools and running camps, so her coach Joe Vigil suggested she start her own running camp for young girls.
 Her first camp in 2013 consisted of five California middle school and high school girls.
 There is no official camp name, but it can be referred to as the Big Bear Altitude Training Camp.
 2017 marked the camp's fifth year.

 The application process consists of an open prompt essay and campers have to live in Southern California.
 "Picking a stack, that’s the hardest part," Martinez said, referring to her application process.
 The campers are not necessarily their schools' fastest runners, but that's not the point.
 "I want to get them to believe they can do it even when times are getting tough," she said.
 "They see me as an example.
 I share my story with them, and they share their stories with me.
 It’s the reason they’re at camp.
 Storytelling brings us together."

 Over the course of about three full days, the campers, coached by Martinez and a few of her friends, get to know one another over home-cooked meals, seminars, and runs.
 The group runs twice a day, but the focus isn't on intense workouts.
 Evening seminars, led by Martinez and her physical therapist, range from injury prevention to positive thinking.